 Rowan’s reporting caught the eye of Lyndon Johnson, and led to an appointment in the State Department of the John F. Kennedy administration in 1961.
 Rowan then served as a delegate to the United Nations, an ambassador to Finland, and Director of the U.S. Information Agency.

 Rowan left the Federal government in 1965 to start a syndicated newspaper column.
 It was published three days a week until his death in 2000.
 He also produced radio commentaries that aired five days a week.
 Rowan was a regular television commentator, and authored several books, including biographies of baseball player Jackie Robinson and Supreme Court Justice Thurgood Marshall.
 In 1987 Rowan founded a scholarship for black students that grew into a multi-million dollar program.

 Perhaps the only blemish on Rowan’s public image erupted in 1988, when he was accused of having shot and wounded a teenager who sneaked into the swimming pool behind his Washington, D.C. home.
 Rowan had been an advocate of Washington’s strict gun ban, but in this case he argued that the gun was legal and that he’d had the right to protect himself.
 The case ended in a jury deadlock and mistrial.

-Rowan died on September 23, 2000 at age 75.
-His survivors included his wife Vivien, whom he married in 1950, and three children.
+Rowan, a member of Sigma Pi Phi fraternity, died on September 23, 2000 at age 75.
+His survivors included his wife, Vivien, whom he married in 1950, and three children.
 Rowan is the only journalist to have won the Society of Professional Journalists’ Sigma Delta Chi medallion three years in a row.